-We believe our revenue growth rate will decline in 2009 as a result of a number of factors including increasing competition, the inevitable decline in growth rates as our revenues increase to higher levels and macroeconomic factors affecting certain aspects of our business.
-We also believe our operating margins will decrease because we have large fixed expenses and expect to continue to incur significant bandwidth, sales and marketing, product development, administrative and other expenses.
-As a result, we may not be able to continue to maintain our current level of profitability in 2009 or on a quarterly or annual basis thereafter.
-We announced a restructuring in November 2008 that included termination of the employment of approximately seven percent of our global workforce, which resulted in a charge of approximately \$2.5 million in 2008.
-There is no guarantee that the restructuring will be sufficient to improve the alignment of our expenses with revenues or that future restructurings will not be required.
-Therefore, we will need to generate higher revenues to maintain profitability at recent levels or at all.
+Our revenue growth rate declined in 2009 as compared to recent prior years due to a number of factors including increasing competition, the inevitable decline in growth rates as our revenues increase to higher levels and macroeconomic factors affecting certain aspects of our business.
+Given the continuing relevance of such factors and other potential events and circumstances such as those described below, we may not be able to accelerate our revenue growth rate in 2010 or future years.
+In addition, revenues in each of the first three quarters of 2009 were lower than our revenues in the fourth quarter of 2008; we may experience quarter-over-quarter revenue declines in the future.
+We also believe our operating margins will decrease in 2010 because we have large fixed expenses and expect to continue to incur significant bandwidth, sales and marketing, product development, administrative and other expenses.
+As a result, we may not be able to continue to maintain our current level of profitability in 2010 or on a quarterly or annual basis thereafter.